The Effects of Stock Lending on Security Prices: An Experiment

 Chicago Booth Initiative on Global Markets Working Paper No. 42

 Charles A. Dice Center Working Paper No. 2009-20

 73 Pages Posted: 22 Oct 2009 Last revised: 30 Apr 2013

-Working with a sizeable, anonymous money manager, we randomly make available for lending two-thirds of the high-loan fee stocks in the manager's portfolio and withhold the other third to produce an exogenous shock to loan supply.
-We implement the lending experiment in two independent phases: the first, from September 5 to 18, 2008, with over $580 million of securities lent; and the second, from June 5 to September 30, 2009, with over $250 million of securities lent.
-The supply shocks are sizeable and significantly reduce lending fees, but returns, volatility, skewness, and bid-ask spreads remain unaffected.
-Results are consistent across both phases of the experiment and indicate no adverse effects from securities lending on stock prices.
+We examine the impact of short selling by conducting a randomized stock lending experiment.
+Working with a large, anonymous money manager, we create an exogenous and sizeable shock to the supply of lendable shares by taking high-loan fee stocks in the manager’s portfolio and randomly making available and withholding stocks from the lending market.
+The experiment ran in two independent phases: the first, from September 5 to 18, 2008, with over $580 million of securities lent; and the second, from June 5 to September 30, 2009, with over $250 million of securities lent.
+While the supply shocks significantly reduce market lending fees and raise quantities, we find no evidence that returns, volatility, skewness, or bid-ask spreads are affected.
+The results provide novel evidence on the impact of shorting supply and do not indicate any adverse effects on stock prices from securities lending.

 Suggested Citation: Suggested Citation